yogggithub/Java_Porjects/README.md

 CHANGE NOTES:

-v1.1: plan to add verification on login and add or modify student.
+v1.1: Add Register with simple validation, deploy auto login feature

 v1.0: have implements these functions: user login, show all students, add/update/delete student, and search student by name or gender.